tshikororoda/dev-web-tutorial/README.md

 ```

 ### Home - Landing page
 #### Document Appropriate Skelton
 First, we need to open our HTML editor _(Notepad++)_.
 When you open index.html, it will be clean white file which is to write your source code.
 If you are a new beginner on html, switch to [`simple task`](#) before we perform the actual coding.

-In this [HTML document structure](https://github.com/tshikororoda/html-css-js.git), there's a folder called _hds_, there's html file named _hds.index.html_.
+In [HTML document structure](https://github.com/tshikororoda/html-css-js.git) repository, we can re-implement _hds_ source code, there's a folder called [_hds_](https://github.com/tshikororoda/html-css-js.git), there's html file named _hds.index.html_.
 Open the this html file, then copy and paste everything on your _index.html_ on your project and save the changes.
-Before we _commit_ this changes on our repository, we must validate our mark – up language.
+Before we _commit_ this changes on our repository, we must validate our markup language.
 We use [ w3 Mark-up validation service](https://validator.w3.org/).
 Validate _index.html_ on your project, `fix all the bugs`, when everything is ok, create a new version of your file with the following massage, _“I have added document structure for landing page”_.

 The first thing we will do is to _design prototype layout_.
 We do have apps specialized for prototype which professional developer use to design full – scale layout of the websites.
 But for this tutorial, the prototype screens are design using _Microsoft PowerPoint 2016_.